hwikgren/PNANetwork/Lists/readme.md

 * The list has been compiled using the professionCategory list and semi-automatically assigning the raw PNA descriptions to the category that contains similar descriptions

 languages
-List of languages of the names of persons
+* List of languages of the personal names
+* Used for assigning the raw PNA descriptions to broader categories
+* E.g.,
-* E.g. +Semitic
+* +Semitic
 * 7 Akk. or Arab.?
-* If the language of the name of an individual is the second line (without number), use the first line as language of the name
+* If the language of the personal name is the second line (without the number), use the first line as the NameOrigin attribute in the network

 letterConversion
+* PNA text files use combinations of ASCII characters to represent various Unicode characters
-* List of signs and the letter they are converted to in names of persons
+* The list gives the sign combinations and the letters they are converted to in personal names
-* E.g. a_ = ā
+* E.g., a_ = ā
-* Use latter instead of former
+* Use the latter instead of the former

 MAss_Radner_conversion
 * List compiled from WVDOG 152 to find the concordances between the documents titled 'MAss' and 'Radner (forthcoming)'